darishSFIT/ParkBuddy/README.md

-# ParkBuddy

-# `LimitedComponts.ino` is currently the main file!
+# ParkBuddy (`LimitedComponts.ino` is currently the main file!)

-### Semester 7 IOT project using NodeMCU (ESP8266) board

-# Parking Spot Monitoring System

-This project uses an ESP8266 microcontroller to monitor a parking spot's occupancy status and control a gate using a servo motor.
+#### This project uses an ESP8266 microcontroller to monitor a parking spot's occupancy status and control a gate using a servo motor.
 The data is sent to Firebase Realtime Database, and the system includes indicators (LEDs) to show the status of the parking spot.

 ## Libraries